pelmered/AngryLadder/readme.md

 ## TODO
+ * Some kind of web UI (separate project using the API.
+React?)
  * Update to latest versions of Lumen and libs (Maybe wait for the 5.5 LTS in August)
- * Implement new Glicko2 ranking calculator
+ * Implement new Glicko2 ranking calculator (in progress)
- * Implement support for dynamic ladder periods
+ * Implement support for dynamic ladder periods (in progress)
- * Fix bugs related to all time vs weekly rankings
+ * Fix bugs related to all time vs weekly rankings (in progress)
  * Unit tests
  * Setup CI tools (TravisCI?)
  * Setup code check tools (Scrutinizer?)